sreevarshad/Mobile-Application-Development/README.md

-# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages

 ### AIM:
 To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.

 ### EQUIPMENTS REQUIRED:
-Latest Version Android Studio
+Latest Version Android Studio.

 ### ALGORITHM:
 Step 1: Open Android Stdio and then click on File -> New -> New project.